nzvincent/nzvincent-github/chef-installation/simple-chef-installation-guide.md

 # Installing Chef Server / ChefDK ( Chef Workstation ) / Chef Client

+This is my first attempt to install Chef and there are a lot more to learn.
+This instruction is based on Chef Doc and some Youtuber but I condensed it into one page document.
+The lab scenario is designed for testing purpose only.

 > **Important Notes**
 - Chef unable to run on Docker, use VM instead.
 - All Chef servers and nodes/clients clocks to be in-sync.
 Make sure you install NTP on all your hosts and keep the time in-sync.